duneroadrunner/SaferCPlusPlus/README.md

     }

 ### TRegisteredConstPointer, TRegisteredNotNullConstPointer, TRegisteredFixedConstPointer
 Just the "const" versions.
-At the moment TRegisteredPointer&lt;X&gt; does not convert to TRegisteredPointer&lt;const X&gt;.
-It does convert to a TRegisteredConstPointer&lt;X&gt;.
+TRegisteredPointer&lt;X&gt; actually does implicitly convert to TRegisteredPointer&lt;const X&gt;.
+But some prefer to think of the pointer giving "const" access to the object rather than giving access to a "const object".

 ### TRegisteredRefWrapper
 Just a registered version of [std::reference_wrapper](http://en.cppreference.com/w/cpp/utility/functional/reference_wrapper).